brotkrueml/form-country-select/Documentation/Developer/Index.rst

 .. _modification-country-list:

-Modification of the Country List
+Modification of the country list
 ================================

 It is possible to change the list of options in the country selection box.
 This may be the case if you want to reduce the number of countries, change the order of the countries or perhaps add some "unofficial" countries.

-For TYPO3 v9/v10 you can use a signal/slot, for TYPO3 v10 there is also a
+For TYPO3 v9/v10 you can use a signal/slot, for TYPO3 v10+ there is a PSR-14
-PSR-14 event.
+event.

 Both versions receive the :php:`Brotkrueml\FormCountrySelect\Event\CountriesModificationEvent` with the following methods:

-:aspect:`->getFormIdentifier(): string`
+.. option:: ->getFormIdentifier(): string

    Get the form identifier (e.g. ``contact-42``, where ``contact`` is the identifier and ``42`` the content element id.

-:aspect:`->getCountries(): array`
+.. option:: ->getCountries(): array

    Returns the list of countries in the format: